Portland police chief resigns amid George Floyd protests

 Lovell’s appointment does not require City Council approval, Wheeler's spokeswoman Eileen Park said.

-Police say they have encouraged peaceful protests,but violent groups often come out at night and engage in mayhem.
+Police say they have encouraged peaceful protests, but smaller groups splinter from the demonstrations or come out later to engage in mayhem.

+Protesters Monday evening walked onto Interstate 84 in Portland's Lloyd District, which led to officials temporarily shutting it down in that area, news footage showed.
+Earlier, protesters cheered when a speaker at the demonstration talked about the police chief's resignation.
+“Are we done yet,” he asked the crowd.
+“No,” the crowd shouted back.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.